naturalis/puppet-role_oradb/README.md

 Classes
 -------------
--
+role_oradb
+role_oradb::installdb
+role_oradb::net
+role_oradb::database

 Dependencies
 -------------
--
+biemond / biemond-oradb

 Limitations
 -------------
-This module has been built on and tested against Puppet ... and higher.
+This module has been built on and tested against Puppet 3 and higher.

 The module has been tested on:
--
+- Centos 6.5
--
+- Oracle Linux 6.5

 Authors
 -------------
-Author Name <>
+Author Name rudi.broekhuizen@naturalis.nl